Genusbiz/docs/users/overview/how-to-report-an-error.md

-## How to Report an Error?
-How to report an error...
+# How to report an error?